 This is where revitalization enters the picture.
 Will Andean textile traditions continue to evolve over time alongside the rest of Quechua culture?
 Yes, and that’s great!
 Should these techniques dwindle or be erased because of the marginalization of indigenous people?
 We don’t think so.
 Luckily, despite the threat of cultural loss, many native peoples around the world are taking steps to regain and sustain practices that have been or might be lost.
 These efforts can be one small piece of a long process called “decolonization,” in which previously colonized groups attempt to challenge colonial norms and power dynamics, and to regain their sovereignty and lost cultural heritage.
 One example of this is Peruvian musician Renata Flores, who raps in indigenous Quechua.
 She first gained attention when she was just 14 with a cover of Michael Jackson’s “The Way You Make Me Feel”; she chose to sing in Quechua instead of Spanish because people “think Quechua equals poverty, and they don’t put value into it.
 But that’s not right.”
 Using hip-hop as a vehicle, Flores is harnessing the power of cultural hybridity to rap about issues faced by indigenous people, like bullying and femicide, while simultaneously shifting negative perceptions of the stigmatized Quechua language.

 In a similar vein, Andean Textile Arts works with weaving communities that are sustaining and promoting Quechua culture through textiles.
-One of the community projects we decided to fund (before COVID arrived and complicated things) involved a teaching program to bring back the production of khipu, a system of Andean knot-based record keeping that was suppressed during the period of Spanish colonization.
-We support programs and techniques with traditional or historical ties, because our primary focus is to help Andean weavers in their own efforts to preserve and revitalize their textile heritage.
-In funding projects such as these across weaving communities in the Andes, we’re proud to do what we can to make sure this rich legacy is never lost.
+One of the community projects we decided to fund (before COVID arrived and complicated things) involved a teaching program to revitalize the regional production of khipu, a system of Andean knot-based record keeping that was suppressed during the period of Spanish colonization.
+We support programs and techniques with traditional or historical ties, because our primary focus is to help Andean weavers in their own efforts to preserve and sustain their textile heritage.
+In funding projects such as these across weaving communities in the Andes, we’re doing what we can to make sure this rich legacy is never lost.

 Lead image: Renata Flores, still from Trap + Quechua – Tijeras ft.
 Kayfex